By The RX Index Research Team·Last Updated: July 3, 2026·Last Verified: July 3, 2026

 Does Medicare Advantage cover Zepbound?

 It can — if your MA plan includes Part D drug coverage and Zepbound is on the formulary for a covered indication (currently OSA).
-MA-PD enrollees are also eligible for the GLP-1 Bridge starting July 2026.
+MA-PD enrollees in coordinated care plans are also eligible for the GLP-1 Bridge, which is open now.
 The federal weight loss drug exclusion applies to MA plans the same way it applies to standalone Part D.

 Does Wellcare, Humana, UnitedHealthcare, or Aetna cover Zepbound?